justinkelly/Alma-title-match/README.md

 Want to find out how many physical books you have in ExLibris Alma that you also have electronic versions of?
 Then this is for you.

-This application analyses the MARCXML files from ExLibris Alma to find out duplicates in your holdings based on ISBN and also by title.
+This application analyses the MARCXML files from ExLibris Alma to find the overlap of your physical and electronic records in your holdings based on ISBN and also by title.

 It outputs files that can be imported into ExLibris Alma as sets.